awsdocs/aws-lambda-developer-guide/doc_source/images-test.md

 The AWS Lambda Runtime Interface Emulator \(RIE\) is a proxy for the Lambda Runtime API that allows you to locally test your Lambda function packaged as a container image\.
 The emulator is a lightweight web server that converts HTTP requests into JSON events to pass to the Lambda function in the container image\.

 The AWS base images for Lambda include the RIE component\.
 If you use an alternate base image, you can test your image without adding RIE to the image\.
 You can also build the RIE component into your base image\.
 AWS provides an open\-sourced RIE component on the AWS GitHub repository\.
+Note that there are separate RIE components for the x86\-64 architecture and the arm64 architecture\.

 You can use the emulator to test whether your function code is compatible with the Lambda environment\.
 Also use the emulator to test that your Lambda function runs to completion successfully and provides the expected output\.
 If you build extensions and agents into your container image, you can use the emulator to test that the extensions and agents work correctly with the Lambda Extensions API\.